jhenry2075/ShoppingCartExample2/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Build and Deploy to AWS

+Run `ng run build:serverless:deploy` to build the project, package it, and deploy it to AWS.
+It creates a CloudFormation stack and a corresponding S3 bucket to host the code.
+The CloudFormation stack creates the resources necessary for hosting the web application as a serverless application.
+The URL is listed as the output to this command.

+## Linting
+Run `ng lint` to check the source code for best practices.

 ## Running unit tests